Of Atlantis: Chapter I: Origins (2013-present)

-Of Atlantis is currently at Bird Wazo studio recording their first studio EP, Chapter I: Origins.
-This album has not yet been set for a release date but it is speculated that it will be released either late 2013 or early 2014.
-This album is a concept album based on the French quote "L'Homme naît naturellement bon, c'est la société qui le corrompt" – J. J. Rousseau, which literally translates to "Man is born naturally good, it is society that corrupts".
+Of Atlantis recorded their first studio EP at Bird Wazo, Chapter I: Origins.
+This album was released on April 22, 2014.
+This album was a concept album based on the French quote "L'Homme naît naturellement bon, c'est la société qui le corrompt" – J. J. Rousseau, which literally translates to "Man is born naturally good, it is society that corrupts".
 The album lyrics describe a fictional story in which the main character develops a complex based on a troublesome childhood that leads to trust issues, existential questioning, bitterness, hostility, and ultimately the development of a deeply rooted hatred.

-Band Name
+Band name

 The name Of Atlantis was brought together by former lead vocalist Francis Belisle and guitarist/clean vocalist Ramzi Benamara.
 Francis Belisle had suggested to use Atlantis as part of the name, but it did not feel complete solely with Atlantis, so Ramzi Benamara proposed to add the preposition Of in front and from then on the name Of Atlantis was permanent.